RedArrowRobotics/JavaLessons/README.md

 * Print the input
 * Do a math problem
 * Print the result of the math problem
-Be creative, if you want to incorporate anything else that you know how to do, feel free to do so 🙂
+Be creative!
+If you want to incorporate anything else that you know how to do, feel free to do so 🙂

 ## Online Resources